iand/starbow/README.md

 collation's keys.
 The collation then uses the values of the observation's measure fields to update its statistics.

-Collations can defined via the Starbow API on an ad-hoc basis and participate in routing as soon as they are created.
+Collations can be defined via the Starbow API on an ad-hoc basis and participate in routing as soon as they are created.
 The API also provides a service for measuring the memory requirements for a collation given the expected cardinality of the keys.
 The memory footprint of a collation will vary heavily